 At the start, pedal effort very quickly led to chest pain and an immediate need to stop doing that.
-But I could go on if I dialed up the assist and incrementally lowered my pedal effort.
-I learned to treat the ebike like an exercise machine.
-An exercise machine that went places… that was an auto replacement.
+But I could go on if I dialed up the assist and incrementally lowered my pedal effort, while maintaining forward progress.
+This doesn’t work with torque sensing.

 Set a preferred cadence

 As heart pain occurs (heart pain /= being tired) click up the assist level so I get closer to or completely ghost pedal the bike – and keep moving